KNg-02/VITAL-Document-Data-Analysis/README.md

 <h2 align="center">Insights Deep Dive</h2>
 <h3 align="center">Overwhelming increase in documents and incomplete work from 2021 and 2022</h3>

-<p>Soon after starting our analysis, it was decided to use a line graph to find the trend of document management across 2017 - 2022, to immediately get a top-level overview of the amount of work complete and received over the five years across six categories, and then proceed through given year(s) of note to fix.
-Shockingly, between years 2021 and 2022, a massive spike of received documents appeared, followed by a huge gap of unreturned/undigitsed documents that failed to keep up with them.
-Given how 2017 - 2020 were relatively stable, this event disrupted the fairly consistent management of documents, prompting us to immediately focus efforts on these two points in time.</p>
+<p>Soon after starting our analysis, it was decided to use a line graph to find the trend of document management across 2017 - 2022, to immediately get a top-level overview of the amount of work complete against received ones over the five years across six categories, and then proceed through fixing given year(s) of note.
+Shockingly, between years <b>2021 and 2022</b>, a massive spike of received documents appeared, followed by a huge gap of unreturned/undigitsed documents that failed to keep up with them.</p>

+<p>Given how 2017 - 2020 were relatively stable, this event disrupted the fairly consistent management of documents, prompting us to immediately focus efforts on these two points in time.</p>

+* <b>Major increase in received:</b>
+    * Went up to 28930 (2021) followed by 31748 (2022) from 10849 in 2020.
+    * Had a 166% raise from 2020 to 2021, then a 9% raise from 2021 to 2022.

+* <b>Inverse decline in returned/digitised:</b>
+    * 7154 (24% done) and 12566 (43%) in 2021.
+    * Worsened in 2022 by declining further in both categories while the recieved documents rose, with 1904 (5%) and 4525 (15%).